 Countries in Central America

-Located between both the Pacific and Caribbean oceans, Costa Rica's main draw are its beaches, volcanoes and rainforested jungles.
+- Costa Rica: Located between the Pacific and the Caribbean, Costa Rica's main draws are its beaches, volcanoes, and rain-forested jungles.

-The smallest and most densely populated Central American country exports coffee, dishes up tasty pupusa and has more than 20 volcanoes, some of them active.
+- El Salvador: The smallest and most densely populated Central American country exports coffee, dishes up tasty pupusa, and has more than 20 volcanoes, some of them active.

-The ancient city of Tikal, a UNESCO World Heritage site, is one of the largest Mayan sites in Central America and features more than 3,000 temples, pyramids and other structures.
+- Guatemala: The ancient city of Tikal, a UNESCO World Heritage site, is one of the largest Mayan sites in Central America and features more than 3,000 temples, pyramids, and other structures.

-This country connects Central and South America and the impressive Panama Canal connects the Atlantic and Pacific oceans.
+- Panama: This country connects Central and South America, and the impressive Panama Canal connects the Atlantic and Pacific oceans.

 Countries in South America

-Argentina, the world's eighth largest country, is where you'll find the Andes mountains, tango music and dance and the sophisticated capital of Buenos Aires.
+- Argentina: Argentina, the world's eighth-largest country, is where you'll find the Andes Mountains, tango music and dance, and the sophisticated capital of Buenos Aires.

-Bolivia contains the Amazon Rainforest, Andes mountains and Lake Titicaca, which at 12,536 feet is the world's highest navigable lake.
+- Bolivia: Bolivia contains the Amazon rainforest, Andes Mountains, and Lake Titicaca, which at 12,536 feet is the world's highest navigable lake.

-This Portuguese-speaking country, South and Central America's largest country and the world's fifth largest, is home to Rio de Janeiro's lively Carnaval festival, Copacabana and Ipanema beaches and the statue of Jesus Christ on Mount Corcovado.
+- Brazil: Brazil is South and Central America's largest country and the world's fifth-largest.
+It's home to Rio de Janeiro's lively Carnaval festival, Copacabana and Ipanema beaches, and the statue of Jesus Christ on Mount Corcovado.

-In Chile, you'll find a long Pacific coastline, the Andes and Chilean Coast Range mountains, Easter Island, great wines and the Atacama Desert, which is the world's driest place.
+- Chile: In Chile, you'll find a long Pacific coastline, the Andes and Chilean Coast Range mountains, Easter Island, great wines, and the Atacama Desert, the world's driest place.

-Columbia, bordered by the Amazon River, the Caribbean Sea and the Pacific Ocean, is home country of Nobel Prize-winning author Gabriel Garcia Marquez and the city of Medellín, known as the “City of Eternal Spring.”
+- Colombia: Colombia, bordered by the Amazon River, the Caribbean Sea, and the Pacific Ocean, is home country of Nobel Prize-winning author Gabriel Garcia Marquez and the city of Medellín, known as the “City of Eternal Spring.”

-Ecuador, located on the equator, is where you'll see Spanish colonial architecture, the Amazon jungle, Andes mountains and the abundant wildlife of the Galapgos Islands.
+- Ecuador: Ecuador, located on the equator, is where you'll see Spanish colonial architecture, the Amazon jungle, Andes Mountains, and the abundant wildlife of the Galapagos Islands.

-English-speaking Guyana shares a cultural heritage with the Caribbean, is covered by rainforest and its capital city of Georgetown has beautiful Dutch colonial and British architecture.
+- Guyana: English-speaking Guyana shares a cultural heritage with the Caribbean and is covered by rainforest.
+The capital city of Georgetown has beautiful Dutch colonial and British architecture.

-Paraguay, often called the "Heart of South America," is home to well-preserved Jesuit ruins, the vast and unihabited Chaco plain region and Iguacu Falls, which is taller and twice as wide as Niagra Falls.
+- Paraguay: Paraguay, often called the "Heart of South America," is home to well-preserved Jesuit ruins, the vast and uninhabited Chaco plain region, and Iguacu Falls, which is taller and twice as wide as Niagara Falls.

-Located on the Atlantic Ocean, Uruguay has beautiful beaches including one where you'll find La Mano, a sculpture of a hand emerging from sand in the popular resort town of Punta del Este.
+- Uruguay: Located on the Atlantic Ocean, Uruguay has beautiful beaches, including one where you'll find La Mano, a sculpture of a hand emerging from sand in the popular resort town of Punta del Este.

-Located on the Caribbean coast, Venezuela is home to many diverse national parks, including Canaima National Park where you'll see Angel Falls, which at 3,208 feet high is the world's tallest uninterrupted waterfall.
+- Venezuela: Located on the Caribbean coast, Venezuela is home to many diverse national parks, including Canaima National Park, where you'll see Angel Falls, which at 3,208 feet high is the world's tallest uninterrupted waterfall.